Swimming for clean water

 Mark’s aim is to raise £10,000 so that he can bring clean water to 20 families in the Thar desert in Rajasthan.
 With the money raised, WaterHarvest will be able to build underground taankas that fill up with rain water during the monsoon and store the water for use throughout the year.
 The clean water in these taankas will not only improve the health of the whole family, but enable girls to regularly attend school rather than spend hours walking to fetch water each day.

 As Mark battles again the cold, the current, the jellyfish and the super tankers, can you help him achieve his fundraising goal?
-Please click on the button below to donate:
+Please visit the link below:

 This week’s blog was written by Nicola Floyd on 27th August 2019.